sealionking/drupal_module_og-sm/og_sm_theme/README.md

-# Organic Groups : Theme
+# Organic Groups : Site theme
 This module allows to choose a theme per Site.